syntasso/kratix-marketplace/app-as-a-service/README.md

 If you want this to be automatic, use an admission webhook (for example, a mutating webhook) to inject `app-as-a-service.marketplace.kratix.io/vault: "true"` into matching app resources.

-When the Vault label is set to `true`, a dedicated `vault-configure` workflow step:
+When the Vault label is set to `true`, the workflow:

 - creates a dedicated workload `ServiceAccount` for the app in the target namespace
 - runs the app `Deployment` using that service account